Digital Learning

 Information technology plays a key role in the personalisation of learning and igniting enthusiasm for the discovery and application of knowledge amongst pupils at PGS.
 The efficient, ethical and effective use of electronic resources is also a key study skill and learning disposition that we seek to inculcate in our pupils via the teaching and monitoring of correct usage of such devices and associated software platforms in a formal learning environment.

-The School operates a bring your own device policy for all pupils from Year 9 and above.
+The School operates a bring your own device policy for all pupils from Year 9 and above, which from September 2025 will be extended to pupils in Year 7 and Year 8.
 Our main software apps and cloud-based platforms at PGS are all browser-based and therefore device agnostic, so pupils and parents are able to choose their preferred device to support their learning; whether that be a Chromebook, MacBook, or Windows Laptop.

 The only stipulations regarding devices are our minimum technical requirements, as outlined below, which will ensure that any pupil device is able to access the vast majority of the technology the school uses to facilitate teaching and learning.